-Proposed Law: This bill provides that for real property subject to a contract that satisfies all of the above-described requirements, there shall be a rebuttable presumption that the value of the real property at the time of purchase is no greater than the sum of the value of the first mortgage and any applicable down payment.
+Proposed Law: This bill provides that for real property subject to a contract that satisfies all of the above-described requirements, there shall be a rebuttable presumption that the value of the real property at the time of purchase will exclude the value of the deed of trust referenced in clause (iii) of RTC section 402.1(a)(10)(A).
+This clause is one component of the contractual affordability requirements (or enforceable restrictions) enumerated in RTC section 402.1, and often referred to as the Habitat model.

 In General: Purchase Price.
-Existing property tax law requires the assessor to reassess property to its fair market value when it is sold.
+Existing property tax law requires the Assessor to reassess property to its fair market value when it is sold.
 The law provides that the property's "purchase price" is rebuttably presumed to be its "fair market value."
 It also provides that "purchase price" means the total consideration provided by the purchaser or on the purchaser's behalf, valued in money, whether paid in money or otherwise.